azurept/csc/Data Bootcamp/README.md

-# This is a step-by-step guide on How to setup a Kubernetes Bootcamp
+# This is a step-by-step guide on How to setup a Data Bootcamp

 1. **Meet with the customer**